sudormrfbin/helix/book/src/icons.md

 ### Mime types icons

-This section defines optional icons for mime types or filename, such as:
+The `[mime-type]` section defines optional icons for mime types or filename, such as:

 ```toml
 [mime-type]